harrisbchong/Reddit-Webscraper/README.md

 # Process

 To set up the PRAW account connection was fairly simple as I just had to create a script application on the reddit site and then connect it with PRAW in the code.
 The more interesting part was parsing through the information using separate word banks for the sentiment analysis.
 For each post it would parse through the title and the post description and look for the keywords in both banks and separate them into the according dictionary.
 The dictionaries would then be formatted using pandas and exported to .csv files.

+# To-Do
+- Implement a trading bot using Wealthsimple api to process the analyzed parsed data and execute simple trades.